 The ideal use for this type of dirt is for plants that have shorter roots that like being well-anchored to the ground.
 Plants like Brussel sprouts and beans will grow well in this soil, while most other plants will not.
 The shorter roots will get the small amount of water they need to grow without being overwatered.

 The particles of silty soil are almost as small as clay soil particles but are slightly bigger.
 Because of its similar size, it has some of the same qualities as clay soil in that it holds water better and is cold and smooth.
 When this soil gets wet, it can take on a soapy and slick feeling that is very distinct.
 It can also become very compacted when weight is put on it, so it is not recommended to walk on it or else it can harden too much.

 The ideal use for silty soil is for growing crops for fresh fruits and vegetables.
 Many different types of plants grow well in this soil, so it provides a variety of options to choose from.
 A few popular choices are sage, tomatoes and peonies.

 Sandy soil has some of the biggest single particles of all types of soil and does not hang onto water particles well.
-The size of the particles are larger, creating a lot of space between each one and allowing water to escape.
-However, because of the poor water-retention, this kind of dirt dries and warms up quickly and is very easy to work with.
+The size of the particles is larger, creating a lot of space between each one and allowing water to escape.
+However, because of the poor water retention, this kind of dirt dries and warms up quickly and is very easy to work with.
 It is also a bit lighter than other types that hold water well.